cpske/ISP/assignment/ku-polls/iteration3.md

 - An authenticated user gets only 1 vote per poll.
 - A user can change his vote on a poll during the voting period and his new vote replaces his old vote.
 - If a user selects a poll he already voted on, the list of choices shows which choice he/she previously selected.
 For example, a radio button is selected for his previous choice.
-- When a user submits a vote there is visual confirmation of his vote, such as a message on the next page he is shown.
+- When a user submits a vote there is visual confirmation of his vote, such as a message on the results page "*Your vote for xxxx has been saved*".
 - A visitor can login and logout.
 - A link for "Login" or "Logout" is shown on most or all web pages.
 In good UI design these links appear in the *same place* on every page (e.g. a common header or sidebar).